 So, I decided to interview ten writers I admire, from different roles, industries, and genres.
 Each offered a piece of wisdom too great not to share.

-Here it is: a list of 10 tips on how to become a better writer.
+10 tips on how to become a better writer

 “Before you write a sentence, research.
 Writing is power.
 When you write you have a responsibility to read and research everything you can before you write one declarative sentence.
 People read and when they read, you have influence over how they think, feel, and act.
 You owe your readers to do the work.” — Margo Aaron, Writer & Creator